 We’ll guide you, how to create a sudo user on CentOS 7.
 Sudo is a Linux command line program that allows you to execute commands as superuser or another system user.
 The configuration file offers detailed access permissions, including enabling commands only from the invoking terminal; requiring a password per user or group; requiring re-entry of a password every time or never requiring a password at all for a particular command line.
 It can also be configured to permit passing arguments or multiple commands.
-In this tutorial we will show you how to create a sudo user on CentOS 7.
+In this tutorial, we will demonstrate, how to add a user to Sudoers in CentOS.
+Adding a sudo user to sudoers in CentOS 7 is a fairly easy task if you follow this 5 steps below.

 1. Connect via SSH